Working with URIs

 $uri->setQuery('foo=bar&bar=baz');

-The setQuery() method overwrite any existing query variables.
+method overwrites existing query variables.

 Note